Despite the uncertainty surrounding interest rates and inflation, global appetite for real assets remains strong.

 Infrastructure equity and debt both see return expectations rise significantly too, which could reflect emerging markets' large infrastructure needs and global requirements to build the necessary infrastructure for climate change mitigation and adaptation.

-Complete details below to access your exclusive guide.
+Click here to access the exclusive guide.